 All subscribers—paid and free—get these columns and weekly conversations.

 To help keep this little enterprise going, I’d appreciate your support.

 $60 a year (two months free)

 I was born and raised in a politically-active family on the North Side of Chicago.
 As a child, I loved American presidents the way other kids obsessed over dinosaurs and grew up to interview nine of them (either before, during or after their presidencies) and write books about Franklin Roosevelt, Barack Obama and, most recently, Jimmy Carter.
 After college, a series of odd jobs and training at The Washington Monthly, I spent 28 years at Newsweek, most of it as a columnist and senior editor, covering a wide variety of stories at home and abroad.
 I’ve worked part-time for NBC News and MSNBC for 25 years as a contributing correspondent and political analyst.
-I’ve written for The New York Times, The Washington Post and many other publications and in recent years branched out and became a documentary filmmaker, a producer of a scripted Amazon television series, and co-host with our three children (Charlotte, Tommy and Molly) of a weekly SiriusXM radio show where we sit around and talk as if we were at the dinner table.
+I’ve written for The New York Times, The Washington Post and many other publications and in recent years branched out and became a documentary filmmaker (the Emmy-winning Breslin and Hamill: Deadline Artists), a producer of a scripted Amazon television series (Alpha House), and the host of a weekly SiriusXM radio show (Alter Family Politics) where we sit around and talk as if we were at the dinner table.